Welcome to Springfield Road Surgery

 The practice is receiving an extremely high number of calls with queries relating to appointments for the vaccine.
 Please wait until contacted by the Practice to be offered an appointment.

-We will only be inviting patients aged 80 and over initially.
 We look forward to vaccinating everyone eligible for the vaccine but we must follow guidelines and await delivery of the vaccine.
 We appreciate everyone's patience and understanding.

 For further information please visit https://www.publichealth.hscni.net/covid-19-coronavirus/northern-ireland-covid-19-vaccination-programme